mimblewimble/grin/doc/rangeproofs.md

 ## FAQ

-Q: If I have an output `C=bG+vH` on the blockchain, and there is only a finite number of usable amounts for vH, why can't I reveal the amount by just subtracting each possible vH value from O until I get a value that can be used to create a signature on H?
+Q: If I have an output `C=bG+vH` on the blockchain, and there is only a finite number of usable amounts for vH, why can't I reveal the amount by just subtracting each possible vH value from C until I get a value that can be used to create a signature on H?

 # Further Reading